 This book is written in straightforward language; you should read it along with the first book to fully understand its content.
 This is the best book written about forex and stock trading, in my opinion.
 This is a University book.

-Let start the basic things in technical analysis:
+Let’s start with the essential things in technical analysis:

 1) Oscillators technical indicators